Introduction to Finsemble

 Finsemble's primary goal is supplying an API for multi-window coordination and collaboration.
 This allows applications to be "assembled" from loosely coupled components, gaining the benefits of flexibility, scalability, and rapid development.
 This is achieved by use of a "microservices" based runtime which runs behind the scenes on the desktop.

-A good place to orient yourself to all the reasons we built Finsemble is the MotivationsForFinsemble.
-This is the best place to start if you're new to Finsemble.
+A good place to orient yourself to all the reasons we built Finsemble is the Finsemble White Paper.

-If you're a developer who wants to get their hands on the code, check out the seed project at Getting Started.
+If you're a developer who wants to get their hands on the code, check out the Finsemble seed project.

 If you're a developer who wants a better insight into our architecture, take a glance at our tutorials—check out the Architectural Overview as a starting point.